paramountgroup/Private-Blockchain-Notary-Service/README.md

-# RESTful-API-wth-Node.js
+# Privat Blockchain Notary Service with Node.js

-Udacity Blockchain developer project RESTful Web API with Node.js Framework by Bob Ingram
+Udacity Blockchain developer project Private Blockchain Notary Service API with Node.js Framework by Bob Ingram

+ This project builds a Star Registry Service that allows users to claim ownership of their favorite star in the night sky.

- * This program creates a web API using Node.js framework that interacts with my private blockchain
- * Submits and retrieves data using an application like postman or url on localhost port 8000 http://localhost:8000/api/block/
+  This program creates a web API using Node.js framework that interacts with my private blockchain and submits and retrieves data using an application like postman or url on localhost port 8000

- * The boilerplate code for this project was taken from the Udacity Web Services with Node.js lesson 2 practice express.js exercise and incorporates private blockchain from project 2.
+ The boilerplate code for some of this project was taken from the Udacity Web Services with Node.js lesson 2 practise express.js exercise and the project instruction notes

+     The Notary Service creates a Blockchain dataset that allow you to store a Star

+       * The application persists the data (using LevelDB).
+       * The application allows users to identify the Star data with the owner.

+      The Mempool component

+       * The mempool component stores temporal validation requests for 5 minutes (300 seconds).
+       * The mempool component stores temporal valid requests for 30 minutes (1800 seconds).
+       * The mempool component manages the validation time window.

+      The REST API that allows users to interact with the application.

+       * The API allow users to submit a validation request.
+       * The API allow users to validate the request.
+       * The API encodes and decodes the star data.
+       * The API allows users to submit the Star data.
+       * The API allows lookup of Stars by hash, wallet address, and height.

 ## Getting Started - Steps to Follow